 Three types of prescription drugs that are commonly misused and abused include:

 -opioids (such as OxyContin, Vicodin, or codeine) used to relieve pain

 -depressants (such as Xanax or Valium) used as a sleep aid or to relieve anxiety

 -stimulants (such as Adderall or Ritalin) used to treat attention deficit and hyperactivity disorders

-Reported prescription drug use among high school students in Vernon in 2013 increased from 2009 and was higher than the regional rate.
+Reported prescription drug use among high school students in Vernon in 2021 was 2% compared to nationally in 2019, about 14% of high school students had misused prescription opioids in their lifetime.
 Many teens and young adults use these prescriptions to get high, help them study, lose weight, or “to take the edge off”.
 Teens often believe that prescription drugs are safer than “street drugs” like cocaine and heroin.
 No matter what the reason is, taking prescription medication is very dangerous, especially combined with alcohol or other drugs, and can lead to addiction and illicit drug use (such as heroin use).
-70% of teens who abuse prescription drugs admit to getting them from family and friends.

 What can parents do?

 –Talk to your teens about the dangers of using prescription medications and let them know that drug use of any kind is not acceptable in your home and can lead to addiction.

 –Safely store and properly dispose of medications.
 Keep track of the medications in your home and store them in a secure area.
 Let your kids know that you will be keeping track of the medications in your home and have asked family friends and relatives to do the same.
 Visit our safe storage and disposal page for more information.

 –Know the warning signs.
 Signs of abuse or addiction may include hyperactivity or sleeplessness; slowed reaction times, slurred speech or disorientation; sudden weight loss or weight gain; excessive sleep; unusual clothing choices (to hide injection sites); drug paraphernalia; and stealing.